ESLunarPhoenix/ICT2214-Project/README.md

 <img width="407" src="https://github.com/ESLunarPhoenix/ICT2214-Project/assets/89129080/050a4225-ddf4-490d-8cee-d625040f003a">

-After that, we will then review the response text in burpsuite that indicated the failed login that we get from sending random username and password.
+After that, we will review the response text in burpsuite that indicated the failed login that we get from sending random username and password.
 In this example, the response text that indicates failed login is “Invalid username or password”.

 <img width="407" src="https://github.com/ESLunarPhoenix/ICT2214-Project/assets/89129080/ff04db4b-f44f-4c87-8db7-7b26effd2162">